Alternative Fuel Corridors

 Overview

-Federal Highway Administration (FHWA) is establishing a national network of alternative fueling and charging infrastructure along national system corridors.
+Federal Highway Administration (FHWA) is establishing an EV network in Arizona through the NEVI Program.
 FHWA intends to support the expansion of this national network through a process that:

 • provides the opportunity for formal corridor designations on an annual basis.